Topic (DJ): 2017–2018: "Perfect"

-2019: International breakthrough with Breaking Me
+2019: International breakthrough with "Breaking Me"

-On 19 December 2019, Breaking Me was released as the sixth single in 2019.
-It is a collaboration with the swedish singer A7S and the first international chart success for Topic after almost two years.
-The single reached the top 10 positions in Germany, the Netherlands, Austria, Switzerland, Canada, Italy, Australia, New Zealand, Denmark and Ireland.
+On 19 December 2019, "Breaking Me" was released as the sixth single.
+It is a collaboration with the Swedish singer A7S and the first international chart success for Topic after almost two years.
+The single reached the Top 10 positions in Germany, the Netherlands, Austria, Switzerland, Canada, Italy, Australia, New Zealand, Denmark and Ireland.

-With "Breaking Me", Topic also reached the top 10 of the British single charts for the first time and achieved his first number one on the Portuguese singles chart.
+With "Breaking Me", Topic also reached the Top 10 of the British single charts for the first time and achieved his first number one on the Portuguese singles chart.
 In the US, he dominated the Dance chart for three weeks and ranked #53 on the Billboard Hot 100.
 The single reached nearly a billion streams on Spotify today and more than five billion streams overall.

-2020: Like I Love You & Why Do You Lie To Me
+2020: "Like I Love You" and "Why Do You Lie to Me"

-On 13 March 2020, the second single collaboration with Nico Santos Like I Love You was released.
-The song was also promoted with a joint live appearance on the famous German tv show Luke!
+On 13 March 2020, the second single collaboration with Nico Santos, "Like I Love You" was released.
+The song was also promoted with a joint live appearance on the famous German TV show Luke!
 Die Schule und ich at prime time.
-The single reached rank 24 in the German single charts as well as rank 2 in the airplay charts.
+The single reached #24 in the German single charts as well as #2 in the airplay charts.

 On 28 August 2020, the single "Why Do You Lie to Me" was released.
 This was the second collaboration of Topic and A7S features American rapper Lil Baby.

-2021: "Your Love (9PM)" / My Heart Goes (La Di Da)
+2021: "Your Love (9PM)" and "My Heart Goes (La Di Da)"

-In January 2021, Topic remade ATB's number one hit 9 PM (Till I Come) collaborating with the german producer who had issued the song originally in the 1990s, ATB.
-Retitled "Your Love (9PM)", the record also features A7S’ soaring vocals (making it their third collaboration) and was released on Positiva Records.The record charted in a number of markets including the top 10 in Germany, Austria, Switzerland and the UK.
-It is Topics second most successful track to this date and amassed more than 500 million streams on Spotify alone.
+In January 2021, Topic remade German producer ATB's number-one hit "9 PM (Till I Come)", collaborating with ATB.
+Retitled "Your Love (9PM)", the record also features A7S' vocals, making it their third collaboration, and was released on Positiva Records.
+The record charted in a number of markets including the Top 10 in Germany, Austria, Switzerland and the UK.
+It is Topic's second most successful track to this date and amassed more than 500 million streams on Spotify alone.
 “Your Love (9PM)” was nominated in the category “International Song of the Year” at the BRIT Awards 2022.

-In June 2021, the single Chain My Heart followed together with American popstar and singer Bebe Rexha, making it to #16 at the US Dance charts.
-On 30 July 2021, the song Drive was released in a collaboration with british electropop band Clean Bandit and british singer Wes Nelson.
-The song reached rank 17 in the british single charts.
-Four weeks later, the next composition appeared with british singer Becky Hill.
-My Heart Goes (La Di Da) was released on 24 August 2021 and reached #11 in the UK charts.
+In June 2021, the single Chain My Heart followed together with American popstar and singer Bebe Rexha, making it to #16 on the US Dance charts.
+On 30 July 2021, the song Drive was released in a collaboration with British electropop band Clean Bandit and British singer Wes Nelson.
+The song reached rank 17 in the British single charts.
+Four weeks later, the next composition appeared with British singer Becky Hill.
+"My Heart Goes (La Di Da)" was released on 24 August 2021 and reached #11 on the UK charts.